About Pediatric Bipolar Disorder

 Bipolar disorder (also known as manic-depression) is a chronic brain disorder marked by bouts of extreme and impairing changes in mood, energy, thinking, and behavior.
 The most outwardly apparent symptoms are behavioral; however, the illness often has less visible, but serious, cognitive, cardiac, and metabolic effects.
 Symptoms may emerge gradually or suddenly during childhood, adolescence, or adulthood.
 Researchers have identified cases of bipolar disorder in every age group studied, including preschoolers.1

-Here, The Balanced Mind Foundation examines bipolar disorder that emerges in childhood or adolescence.
+Here, The Balanced Mind Parent Network examines bipolar disorder that emerges in childhood or adolescence.

 Bipolar disorder does not affect every child in the same way.
 The frequency, intensity, and duration of a child’s symptoms and the child’s response to treatment vary dramatically.
 As the child grows up, bipolar disorder may affect the size, shape, and function of brain regions and networks.
 Recent research suggests that pediatric bipolar disorder is a neurodevelopmental disorder.
 Parts of the brain mature (or come online) at different rates and times; brain maturation is not complete until an individual is 25 or so.
 Consequently, the symptoms and diagnosis of a psychiatric illness may change as the child grows.